 The objectives of the Judicial Assistants (JDAs) Scheme are:

 JDAs are generally employed on a contract basis for a period of about a year from the beginning of September each year to the end of August in the following year.
 Occasionally, short extensions are arranged for some JDAs to assist with the handover process to the next group of JDAs.

+The application period normally starts in March and ends in April each year.
+Application forms are available during the application period.
 For information on how to apply to become a JDA, click here.